Powhatan: English settlers in the land of the Powhatan

 Some researchers have asserted that a mock execution of Smith was a ritual intended to adopt Smith into the tribe, but other modern writers dispute this interpretation, noting that many of Smith's stories do not line up with the known facts.
 They point out that nothing is known of 17th-century Powhatan adoption ceremonies and that an execution ritual is different from known rites of passage.
 Other historians, such as Helen Rountree, have questioned whether there was any risk of execution.
-They note that Smith failed to mention it in his 1608 and 1612 accounts, and only added it to his 1624 memoir, after Pocahontas had become famous.
+Smith failed to mention this in his 1608 and 1612 accounts and only added it to his 1624 memoir after Pocahontas had become famous.

 In 1608, Captain Newport realized that Powhatan's friendship was crucial to the survival of the small Jamestown colony.
 In the summer of that year, he tried to "crown" the paramount Chief, with a ceremonial crown, to transform him into a "vassal".
 They also gave Powhatan many European gifts, such as a pitcher, feather mattress, bed frame, and clothes.
 The coronation went badly because they asked Powhatan to kneel to receive the crown, which he refused to do.
 As a powerful leader, Powhatan followed two rules: "he who keeps his head higher than others ranks higher," and "he who puts other people in a vulnerable position, without altering his own stance, ranks higher."
 To finish the "coronation", several English colonists had to lean on Powhatan's shoulders to get him low enough to place the crown on his head, as he was a tall man.
-Afterwards, the English colonists might have thought that Powhatan had submitted to King James, whereas Powhatan likely thought nothing of the sort.
+Afterward, the English colonists might have thought that Powhatan had submitted to King James, whereas Powhatan likely thought nothing of the sort.

 After John Smith became president of the colony, he sent a force under Captain Martin to occupy an island in Nansemond territory and drive the inhabitants away.
-At the same time, he sent another force with Francis West to build a fort at the James River falls.
+At the same time, he sent another force with Francis West to build a fort at the James River Falls.
 He purchased the nearby fortified Powhatan village (present site of Richmond, Virginia) from Parahunt for some copper and an English colonist named Henry Spelman, who wrote a rare firsthand account of the Powhatan ways of life.
-Smith then renamed the village "Nonsuch", and tried to get West's men to live in it.
+Smith then renamed the village Nonsuch, and tried to get West's men to live in it.
 Both these attempts at settling beyond Jamestown soon failed, due to Powhatan resistance.
 Smith left Virginia for England in October 1609, never to return, because of an injury sustained in a gunpowder accident.
 Soon afterward, English colonists established a second fort, Fort Algernon, in Kecoughtan territory.